MartinNikolovMarinov/JavaScriptResources/README.md

 <h2 id="async-await">Async/await</h2>

 There's a special syntax to work with promises in a more comfortable fashion, called `async/await`.
-It's surprisingly easy to understand and use.
+Using it solves the <a href="http://callbackhell.com/">"callback hell"</a> problem.

 ### async